upsidedownlabs/Chords-Web/README.md

 - [ ] **CSV compatibility with [Chords Python](https://github.com/upsidedownlabs/Chords-Python)** : we will update the CSV data format and file names for both chords-web and chords-python so that you can use csvplotter.py to easily plot the recorded data.

+- [ ] **Arduino Uno R4 WiFi support** : we will add support of Arduino Uno R4 WiFi.

+- [ ] **Giga R1 support** : We will add support for the Arduino Giga R1 board, 16-bit ADC which will offer range of 0 to 65,535.

+- [ ] **Implemented Web-worker** : We will implement web worker for IndexedDB operations, for better data visualization.

 ## Contributors